Saturday

-Upper Elementary Music Class: The Perfect Game
+Upper Elementary Music: The Perfect Game

 Looking for an easy last minute game for upper elementary music classes?
 Need a game that reviews content, but older students still love to play (even when they're too cool?!)?
 Trashketball is my upper elementary kids' new favorite game.
 It requires zero prep and very little setup - and you can use it as an assessment tool as well!